Soft Bayesian Context Tree Models for Real-Valued Time Series: Experiments

-Second, we confirm the effect of soft-splitting on prediction accuracy.
-We use the artificial data \texttt{sim\_1}, \texttt{sim\_2}, \texttt{sim\_3} and real-world data \texttt{unemp}, \texttt{gnp}, \texttt{ibm} employed in \cite{PK25}.
-The first $50\%$ of the data is used as training data and the rest as test data.
-For Soft-BCT, we use the following hyperparameters: $D_\mathrm{max} = 10$, $g_s=2^{-m}$ for any $s$, $\bm \mu = \bm 0$, $\bm \Lambda = \bm I$, $(a,b)=(1.0, 1.0)$ for \texttt{sim\_2}, \texttt{sim\_3}, and \texttt{gnp}, $(a,b)=(0.1, 0.1)$ for \texttt{sim\_1} and \texttt{unemp}, and $(a,b)=(0.1, 50.0)$ for \texttt{ibm}.\footnote{Although these values are different to those reported in \cite{PK25} and the GitHub repository (see the URL in \cite{PK25}), we confirmed the same MAP models and parameters are obtained from these values and the thresholds reported in \cite{PK25} by using whole data (including test data).
+For Soft-BCT, we use the following hyperparameters: $D_\mathrm{max} = 10$, $g_s=2^{-m}$ for any $s$, $\bm \mu = \bm 0$, $\bm \Lambda = \bm I$, $(a,b)=(1.0, 1.0)$ for \texttt{sim\_2}, \texttt{sim\_3}, and \texttt{gnp}, $(a,b)=(0.1, 0.1)$ for \texttt{sim\_1} and \texttt{unemp}, and $(a,b)=(0.1, 50.0)$ for \texttt{ibm}.\footnote{Although these values are different to those reported in \cite{PK25} and the GitHub repository (see the URL in \cite{PK25}), we confirmed the same MAP models, parameters, and thresholds are obtained from these values by using whole data (including test data).
 Therefore, there is a possibility that the thresholds reported in \cite{PK25} are estimated by using not only the training data but also the test data. } We set $\bm \eta_m$ in a similar manner to Experiment 1 based on the thresholds $h_1, \dots, h_{M-1}$ obtained from the exhaustive search only on the training data.
 For BCT-AR, we used the same hyperparameters (including thresholds) as Soft-BCT.
 Note that we do not use the thresholds reported in \cite{PK25} to make a fair comparison.

-In the experiment, we first perform learning on the training data.
+We first perform learning on the training data.
 Next, we sequentially repeat prediction and learning on the test data.
 For prediction, we use the expected value of the approximate posterior predictive distribution.
 Note that we compute the expected value over all trees.
 This predicted value $\hat{x}_{t+1}$ can be computed as $\hat{x}_{t+1} = \zeta_{s_\lambda}(\bm x_t^\mathrm{A}, \bm x_t^\mathrm{L})$ using the following recursive function: